lavit06/File-Tracking-System-v2.0/README.md

 ![Logo](https://github.com/algobasket/File-Tracking-System/blob/main/staticfiles/images/logo.png)

 ## Description

-**GMS - File Tracking System** is a system where various users with different roles can share, forward, approve, and access files.
-The roles include Admin, Dakghar (file uploader), GMS, GM (General Manager), CO, DO, HOS, etc. Files are forwarded in a hierarchical manner among these roles.
-This system is built using Django, a Python framework.
+**GMS - File Tracking System** is a robust platform designed for organizations to manage file sharing, forwarding, approval, and access across different roles, including Admin, Dakghar (file uploader), GMS, GM (General Manager), CO, DO, HOS, and more.
+The system enables hierarchical file forwarding among these roles and is built using the Django framework.

-**GMS - Noting System** is a system where various users with different roles can share, forward, approve, and access files.
-The roles include Admin, Dakghar (file uploader), GMS, GM (General Manager), CO, DO, HOS, etc. Files are forwarded in a hierarchical manner among these roles.
-This system is built using Django, a Python framework.
+**GMS - Noting System** complements the File Tracking System by allowing users to upload noting documents alongside Dak documents, apply digital signatures, and forward them through various user roles, ensuring secure and organized document management.
+This system is also developed using Django.

 ## Setup Instructions

 Clone the repository Or Download the latest release
   ```shell